-The disease begins with flu-like symptoms, fever, tiredness, headaches and sometimes vomiting, neck stiffness and pain in the limbs.
-Irreversible paralysis (of the legs in general) occurs in one in 200 cases.
-Between 5 and 10% of paralyzed patients die when their respiratory muscles become paralyzed.
-Residual paralysis can be observed in patients who survive and it causes varying degrees of disability.
-This can range from minor paralysis with complete independence to extremely debilitating paralysis requiring respiratory support.
+The disease begins with flu-like symptoms (fever, tiredness, headaches) and sometimes vomiting, neck stiffness and pain in the limbs.
+Irreversible paralysis (of the legs in general) occurs in around one infected person out of 200.
+Without palliative measures, between 5 and 10% of paralyzed patients die by asphyxia because of the paralysis of the muscles in charge of ventilation.
+In the surviving patients, Residual paralysis can be observed causing varying degrees of disability.
+This can range from minor paralysis with complete independence to extremely debilitating paralysis requiring lifelong respiratory support.

 Several decades after acute poliomyelitis, some former patients develop “post-polio” syndrome, which is characterized by new, slowly progressive muscle weakness.
 The exact causes of the development of this syndrome have not yet been clearly identified.
 It may be due to the persistence of the virus in some patients.

 The poliomyelitis virus is part of the Picornaviridae family which belongs to the Enterovirus genre.
 There are three poliovirus serotypes (1, 2 and 3), each being capable of inducing the disease.

 The poliomyelitis virus multiplies in the pharyngeal mucosa and small intestine and can be found in the throat and stools.
 It is spread exclusively through person-to-person contact, mainly by the fecal-oral route and particularly through contaminated water, aerosols or food contaminated by feces.
 Infected individuals can spread the infection as long as the virus remains in their throats (a week) and feces (3 to 6 weeks or more).